Skip to content

 2. Construct a Circuit

 A circuit encapsulates the operations applied to the qubits within a given geometry.
-For more information, see Circuits.
+The exact representation of the circuit depends on the backend.

 julia